openebs/openebs/k8s/openebs-monitoring/README.md

 kubectl create -f alertmanager.yaml kubectl create -f grafana-operator.yaml
 ```

+- **Note** : For setting up the cluster on gcloud change the type of service
+    from NodePort to LoadBalancer, ClusterIP based on your requirement.
+Choosing
+    NodePort over LoadBalancer and ClusterIP doesn't gives you external IP
+    rather exposed srvices can be accesible on the NodeIP:NodePort.
 ## Verify
 After successfully running the above commands, the output displayed is similar to the following :
 ```